wizfury/Travel-agent/README.md

 ## 📌 Overview

-**Travel-agent** is an AI-driven multi-agent travel planning system written in Python.
+**Travel-agent** is an AI-driven multi-agent travel planning system built with Google's Agent Development kit(ADK).
 It coordinates multiple specialized “agents” — flights, hotels, itineraries — to automatically generate a customized travel plan based on user preferences.

 This project is fully modular, making it easy to extend with new agents and capabilities.